 115 Crime Analysis of the nature and types of behavior that violates law, the mechanisms for defining such behaviors as criminal and their causes and consequences.
 Prerequisite: Three hours of sociology.
 Three hours.
-Finney, Fishman, Folta, McCann, Stanfield.
+Fishman, McCann, Stanfield.

 119 Minority Groups Analysis of the causes and consequences of the subordination of ethnic, racial, and religious groups in society.
 Examination of patterns of prejudice, discrimination, and intergroup relationships.
-Prerequisite: Three hours of sociology.
-Three hours.
-Danigelis, Fishman, Loewen.